Vaziria/tonnage/doc/masternode-setup.md

 This guide is designed to create a secure masternode.
 That means the coins you have will stay safe in your local wallet (i.e. on your pc wallet) and the masternode that will be conencted to by others will be on a different machine (i.e. a VPS such as Vultr, use Vultr with this link and we both get free credit https://www.vultr.com/?ref=8233173 ).

-<b><u>Installing Dependeincies for swamp Coin on Your VPS</u></b><br><br>
+<b><u>Installing Dependeincies for tonnage Coin on Your VPS</u></b><br><br>

-Before you can run a masternode you have to be able to run the Swamp Coin daemon/wallet.
+Before you can run a masternode you have to be able to run the Tonnage Coin daemon/wallet.
 This requires the installation of several dependenicies.
 To install these run the following commands on your VPS:<br><br>

         sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils